magicblock-labs/gum-sdk/packages/react-sdk/README.md

 ## Documentation

-For more detailed documentation, please visit the [Gum documentation](https://docs.gum.fun/).
+For more detailed documentation, please visit the [Magicblock documentation](https://docs.gum.fun/).

 ## Usage